kurotom/terminal-in-colors/README.md

 	- background: color by name like "red", by number, or RGB using list of numbers [0, 0, 0].
 	- opaque: True or False.

-* `find(color, exact)` - Searches by color name, integer, and returns list of matches, optionally, searches for exact matches or returns None.
+* `find(color, exact)` - Searches by color.
+    - color: name of color, integer, and returns list to RGB.
+    - exact: True or False, optional.

-* `clear()` - Clear the string formatting.
+* `clear()` - return string to clear format colors.

 * `print_all()` - Print all 256 colors.`